lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

    button)
 -  ``Prev`` and ``Next`` buttons can be used to browse easily the pages: it will open the previous or next pages in the folder structure

-.. container:: info
 -  Reference histograms are histograms selected by detector experts to show how the distributions are supposed to look like when everything works well
 -  if problem is spotted: click on ``Send to ELOG`` and follow instructions that could be written on the MONET page itself, and call the sub-detector piquet (if the problem is not solved quickly)

 A `JIRA
 site <https://its.cern.ch/jira/projects/LBRUNPROBLEMS/issues/?filter=allopenissues>`__